01mu/cmv-archiver/README.md

 # cmv-archiver
 Get thread info, statistics, and delta info from reddit's /r/changemyview.
-Writes posts to a PostgreSQL database.
+Writes posts to a PostgreSQL or MySQL database.
 ## Usage
+### Write comments, threads, and statistics to database:
 ```python
 from cmv_archiver import CMVArchiver